thedarkwriter/courseware-lms-content/courses/puppet/code_test.md

 ### slide Puppet Modules

-Next-  a quick review of best practices for writing your Puppet modules.
-To write your modules, we strongly suggest that you run the command puppet module generate, with your username, a hyphen, and a name for the module that you wwant to create.
-When you run this command, the Puppet module tool gathers metadata about your module, through a series of questions, and creates a basic module structure for you, including your spec and tests directories and the appropriate files in those directories.
+Next -  a quick review of best practices for writing your Puppet modules.
+To write your modules, we strongly suggest that you run the command puppet module generate, with your username, a hyphen, and a name for the module that you want to create.
+When you run this command, the Puppet module tool gathers metadata about your module, through a series of questions, and creates a basic module structure for you, including directories for testing and the appropriate files in those directories.

 ### slide Puppet Module Tool